 The Breather – Natural Breathing Lung Recovery Exercise Trainer.

 This is a small plastic device that you hold in your hand and breathe with.
 I really like this because it works fast, and it’s not a drug.
 It’s designed to improve the flow of oxygen.
 It’s just an exerciser, it’s not intended or useful during an asthma attack.
 The Breather has an adjustable dial that you can set depending on the amount of resistance you want for inhalation and exhalation.

 I bought one of these to examine and it’s really impressive.
-It can be used for people suffering with difficulty swallowing (dysphagia) and those with Heart Failure, as well as other conditions.
+It can be used for people suffering from difficulty swallowing (dysphagia) and those with Heart Failure, as well as other conditions.
 You can watch a video on THIS PAGE.
-With continued usage, it may be able to help with dyspnea, peak cough flow, voice box function, speech and swallowing performance as well as overall quality of life.
-Musicians, swimmers (divers) and pilots might like this.
+With continued usage, it may be able to help with dyspnea, peak cough flow, voice box function, speech and swallowing performance as well as the overall quality of life.
+Musicians, swimmers (divers), and pilots might like this.

 AirPhysio – Natural Breathing Lung Expansion & Mucus Removal Device.

 This is another small plastic device that you hold in your hand and breathe with.
 It is helpful to clear the airways and minimize mucus which can be helpful with many respiratory conditions such as asthma, atelectasis, COPD, Emphysema, and even Cystic Fibrosis.
 With continued use, this Australian-made device may help loosen the bond of mucus to the airway walls.
 The intention is to get that phlegm up!
 It works well, very quickly and most people need a few minutes to find relief.
 With continued use (once or twice daily) it can assist breathing and improve lung capacity.
 Scuba divers, musicians, and athletes might like this one or the unit above!
 You can watch a VIDEO about AirPhysio by CLICKING HERE.

 BreatheEasy Lung Exerciser and Expander